kiswa/recipes/README.md

 You'll need to make sure the `dist/api` directory is writable.
 The `mod_rewrite` module must also be enabled in Apache.

+If not running at the root of your server, you will need to update the `base href` in `src/index.html` as it defaults to `/dist/`.

 ## Tests

 Tests are in the `test` directory.